Ebla: First kingdom

+Geography

 At its greatest extent, Ebla controlled an area roughly half the size of modern Syria, from Ursa'um in the north, to the area around Damascus in the south, and from Phoenicia and the coastal mountains in the west, to Haddu in the east.
-Large parts of the kingdom were under the direct control of the king and was administered by governors; the rest consisted of vassal kingdoms.
+Large parts of the kingdom were under the direct control of the king and were administered by governors; the rest consisted of vassal kingdoms.
 One of the most important of these vassals was Armi, which is the city most often mentioned in the Ebla tablets.
 Ebla had more than sixty vassal kingdoms and city-states, including Hazuwan, Burman, Emar, Halabitu and Salbatu.

+According to Archi, these are "the twelve Syrian cities long allied with Ebla that (presumably) assisted in some way during the expedition against Mari: NIrar, Ra’ak, Burman, Dub, Emar, Garmu, Lumnan, Ibubu, Ursaum, Utik, Kakmium, and Iritum (Irridu)."
+Furthermore, the following cities were under Ebla's hegemony at that time, and annually delivered tribute: Dub, Dulu, Harran, Ibubu, Iritum, Kablul, Sanapzugum, Ursaum, and Utik.

-The vizier was the king's chief official.
-The holder of the office possessed great authority; the most powerful vizier was Ibrium, who campaigned against Abarsal during the term of his predecessor Arrukum.
+Modern scholars have termed the king's chief official "the vizier".
+The most powerful vizier was Ibrium, who campaigned against Abarsal during the term of his predecessor Arrukum.
 Ibrium held office for 18 years with warfare occurring in all but one year.
 During the reign of Isar-Damu, Ebla continued the war against Mari, which defeated Ebla's ally Nagar, blocking trade routes between Ebla and southern Mesopotamia via upper Mesopotamia.
 Ebla conducted regular military campaigns against rebellious vassals, including several attacks on Armi, and a campaign against the southern region of Ib'al – close to Qatna.
 In order to settle the war with Mari, Isar-Damu allied with Nagar and Kish.
-Some scholars have suggested that the Kish in question was not the Mesopotamian city but rather a town near Nagar in the Kkabur area.
+Some scholars have suggested that the Kish in question was not the Mesopotamian city but rather a town near Nagar in the Khabur area.
 The campaign was headed by the Eblaite vizier Ibbi-Sipish, who led the combined armies to victory in a battle near Terqa.
 The alliance also attacked Armi and occupied it, leaving Ibbi-Sipish's son Enzi-Malik as governor.
 Ebla suffered its first destruction a few years after the campaign, probably following Isar-Damu's death.